track hits

 Consider all the content you get access to.
 From gripping dramas to hilarious comedies and informative documentaries, it’s a lot of entertainment for your money.

-"A small price to pay for the joy of television,"as some might say.
+"A small price to pay for the joy of television,"

 So, there you have it!
 The lowdown on the TV Licence.
 Now you're armed with the knowledge to make the right choice for you.
 Happy viewing!